gryter/plentyofphish/README.md

 # Procedures for Addition/Removal

-1. STEEM accounts deemed as being under hacker control are added to the Phishing.txt list.
+1. Steem accounts deemed as being under hacker control are added to the Phishing.txt list.
-2. STEEM accounts confirmed as recovered by their legitimate owners are removed from the Phishing.txt list.
+2. Steem accounts confirmed as recovered by their legitimate owners are removed from the Phishing.txt list.
 3. The Phishing.txt list is automatically synced with the "Mute" function of the @plentyofphish account on a regular basis.
 4. The @plentyofphish "Mute" list is regularly synced with the Phishing Masterlist managed by the @steemcleaners team.
 5. Suggested additions/removals from Phishing.txt will be reviewed on a regular basis.